Harshitaahuja23/vision-language-chatbot/README.md

 ## Methodology

-This project integrates vision-language reasoning using a combination of:
+This project integrates vision-language reasoning using a combination of the following:

 ---